fieldtrip/website/tutorial/preprocessing_opm.md

 {% include image src="/assets/img/tutorial/preprocessing_opm/figure2.png" width="550" %}

-When you look at the maximum variance in each of the trials (the subplot in the lower left), a variance thereshold of 2e-24 appears appropriate to remove the more noisy ones.
+When you look at the maximum variance in each of the trials (the subplot in the lower left), a variance threshold of 2e-24 appears appropriate to remove the more noisy ones.

 We use the same method for the data at the other two positions:

     data_pos2_clean = ft_rejectvisual(cfg, data_pos2);
     data_pos3_clean = ft_rejectvisual(cfg, data_pos3);

-The variance threshold that we identied was 2e-24, which is in units of Tesla-squared.
+The variance threshold that we identified was 2e-24, which is in units of Tesla-squared.
 We can also use the standard deviation as the metric, which is the square root of the variance.
 That gives `sqrt(2e-24)` corresponding to a threshold of 1.4e-12 (or 1.4 pT).

-With ft_rejectvisual we manually click in the vigure to select the threshold.
-If we know the threshold that we want to apply and we want to make it consistent over all recordings, we can also use the ft_badsegment function.
+With **[ft_rejectvisual](/reference/ft_rejectvisual)** we manually click in the figure to select the threshold.
+If we know the threshold that we want to apply and we want to make it consistent over all recordings, we can also use the **[ft_badsegment](/reference/ft_badsegment)** function.
 That function does not reject the trials immediately, like ft_rejectvisual, but merely marks where the artifacts are, just like most other artifact detection functions.
 This is explained in more detail in the [introduction on dealing with artifacts](/tutorial/artifacts).
-The ft_rejectartifact function does the actual work in removing them from the data structures.
+The **[ft_rejectartifact](/reference/ft_rejectartifact)** function does the actual work in removing them from the raw data structures.

     cfg = [];
     cfg.metric = 'std';